freeCodeCamp/freeCodeCamp/guide/english/python/functions/index.md

 Functions in Python are created using the `def` keyword, followed by a function name and function parameters inside parentheses.

 A function always returns a value,The `return` keyword is used by the function to return a value, if you don't want to return any value, the default value `None` will returned.
+For only printing value of function you can use "print".
+For example:
+            def sum(x,y):
+               print(x+y)
 The function name is used to call the function, passing the needed parameters inside parentheses.

 ```python